iOS Apps: The State of Subscriptions in 2025

 Read the full report on Adapty

-Pricing is consolidating around a few tiers.
-Most successful apps settle on two or three pricing tiers.
-The trend is moving away from complex feature matrices toward clear "good / better / best" structures.
-Weekly billing is growing in specific categories (fitness, dating), while annual plans remain the revenue backbone for productivity tools.
+Pricing is getting simpler too.
+Most successful apps land on two or three tiers and drop the feature matrix for a plain good / better / best.
+Weekly billing is growing in a few categories like fitness and dating, while annual plans still carry the revenue for productivity tools.

-Retention is the real game.
-Acquisition gets the attention, but the report makes clear that reducing churn by even a few percentage points has an outsized impact on revenue.
-Grace periods, win-back campaigns, and price localization are the levers that matter most.
+The point that matters most is the least glamorous.
+Acquisition gets the attention, but the report is blunt about retention: shaving even a couple of points off churn beats most acquisition gains.
+Grace periods, win-back campaigns, and price localization are the levers that actually move it.

-If you're considering a subscription model for your iOS app, this report provides solid benchmarks for pricing, trial length, and expected conversion rates by category.
-It's data-driven rather than opinion-driven, which makes it more useful than most advice in this space.
+If you're weighing a subscription model for your own app, the report gives you real benchmarks for pricing, trial length, and conversion by category.
+It's numbers instead of opinions, which already puts it ahead of most advice in this space.